bereal/AdventOfCode2020/README.md

 _Puzzle_: [Report Repair](https://adventofcode.com/2020/day/1).
 Finding numbers with the given sum in a list.

-To be honest, I don't know why I chose it for the first day, just something that came to my mind first.
+I don't really know why I chose it for the first day, just something that came to my mind first.
 Solving simple puzzles in Erlang may be an enternaining and useful exercise, but they don't demonstrate the reason it exists well.
 Erlang was created to develop huge distributed telecommunication system, so the language itself is just an interface to the powerful virtual machine.
 Outside of the context when you need to handle 100500 kilorequests per millisecond